Configuring File Uploads

 Within BookStack there are a few different options for storing files:

-- local_secure - Same as local option but images are served by BookStack, enabling authentication on image requests.
-Provides higher security but is more system resource intensive and could induce performance issues.
+- Same as local option but images are served by BookStack, with authentication (login required) on image requests.

 For all options you can use the ‘Enable higher security image uploads’ in-app admin setting which appends a random string to each uploaded image name to make URL’s hard to guess.